yongzx/minimal_safety_eval/README.md

 ### philosophy

-Goal: easy to hack around.
+Goal: easy for me to hack around.

 - Minimal implementations and imports.
 Keep everything modular.
 - Keep everything as easy as possible to see inputs/outputs.